CSCI-2349-F23/ps2/README.md

 # Problem Set 2

-This problem set had four components that must be submitted.
+This problem set has four components that must be submitted to Canvas:

 * Component 1: List of commands for Exercises A, B, and C
 * Component 2: Video for Exercises A, B, and C